hxwang/Machine-Learning/Book/Hadoop-the-definitive-guide/file/chap3.md

 - Read data through HDFS URL
 - Read data through Filesystem API

-### FSDataInputStream
+### File Operation
+-FSDataInputStream
   - extends `java.io.DataInputStream`
   - `seek()`: jump to any absolute position, this is an expensive operation!
   - `skip()`: jump to relative position
   - `read()`: read at most length, store to the buffer with offset position
   - `create()`: create files

-### FSDataOutputStream
+- FSDataOutputStream
   - cannot index a random position in a file, because HDFS only allow write in order

-### Other operations
+- Other operations
   - FileStatus
   - ListStatus
   - GlobeStatus
     - return those matched
   - PathFilter: excludes those unwanted

 ### Data Stream
 - use `open()` to open the files